degawa/any/README.md

 end select
 ```

-When the return value is passed directory to a print or write statement or passing it to a procedure, the conversion to the specific type is required.
+When the return value is passed directly to a print or write statement or passing it to a procedure, the conversion to the specific type is required.

 ```Fortran
 print *, as_int32(max_of("int32")), as_real32(max_of("real32"))